Skip to main content

 {"allow":true,"explain":null}

-Delete a policy from the policy file ( casbin-java-cli only )
+• Remove a policy rule from the policy file (casbin-java-cli only):

 ./casbin removePolicy -m "examples/rbac_model.conf" -p "examples/rbac_policy.csv" "alice" "data2" "write"